Chris Brooks (running back)

 Christopher Brooks (born Brown, January 11, 2000) is an American professional football running back for the Green Bay Packers of the National Football League (NFL).
 He played college football for the California Golden Bears and BYU Cougars.

-Early life and career
+Early life

 Brooks is the son of Christopher Brown Sr and Raquel Brooks.
 Brooks attended El Camino High School in Oceanside, California.
 He was a four-star recruit according to 247Sports and the 12th best running back in the state of California.
 During high school, he was also a member of the school's track and field team, qualifying for the California State Meet in the long jump as a 2018 senior.

 College career

 California

 As a true freshman at the University of California, Berkeley, Christopher Brooks (formerly known as Christopher Brown), appeared in all 13 of the Golden Bears games off the bench.
 After running back Patrick Laird was injured in the first half of the 2018 Cheez-It Bowl against TCU, Brooks took over as the team's primary running back, totaling 71 all-purpose yards on 14 carries and three receptions.

 As a sophomore, Brooks posted career highs in carries (208), rushing yards (914), rushing touchdowns (8), receptions (22), receiving yards (166) and receiving touchdowns (4).

 In 2020, Brooks was hindered by injuries, appearing in only three games (two starts).

 In his senior season, Brooks rushed for 607 yards and six touchdowns, averaging a Cal career-best 5.2 yards per carry.
 On December 6, 2021, he entered the transfer portal.